Weather in Peru in February

 1. Vibrant festivals

 February is a month of lively cultural celebrations in Peru.
-The Virgen de la Candelaria festival in Puno is a highlight, featuring colourful parades, traditional dances, and elaborate costumes.
+The Virgen de la Candelaria festival in Puno is a highlight, featuring colorful parades, traditional dances, and elaborate costumes.
 This provides a unique opportunity to witness and participate in authentic cultural events.

 2. Summer vibes on the coast